ccmbioinfo/chirpp/README.md

 pipeline was a RTX3080Ti laptop gpu with 16GB or Vram, that said it never came close to filling up the vram so 8GB might be sufficient for inference.
 Running it without gpu will increase the runtime significantly but I have not tested by how much.

-## Installation
-Conda or miniconda is strongly reccomended for setting up an enviroment for this pipeline as it manages to match hardware and software requirements of the machine in use.
-After creating a conda enviroment with a python version of your choosing (only tested on python 3.10 and 3.11.
-3.12 might cause some dependency issues with pytorch not sure if those have been resolved yet) you can install the requirements in the `requirement.txt` file.

-## Dependencies

-The dependencies are minimal in number but they are big dependencies like pytorch, and transformers.
-There are also some models that needs to be downloaded.
-2 of these models are custom fine tuned so contact me for accessing them, the other ones are for zero-shot learning for inside/outside and whether something includes sports (not implemented in autofill yet, see below).
-I use the same model with different prompts for those columns, for calculating cosine similarities I use sentence transformes `all-mpnet-base-v2` model.
-This again needs to be download to a location that is to be specified in the config file.
-Currently the cosine similarity is not used in the pipeline but it is there for humans to asses the quality of the summarization models.

 ## How the pipeline works